NY HUT (Highway Use Tax) Laws: Vehicle Status & Payment Requirements

 • Note: The weight of a driver and a helper are not included.

-• The tax is for trucks weighing over 8,000 lbs unloaded and tractors weighing over 4,000 lbs unloaded.
+• The tax is for trucks weighing over 8,000 pounds unloaded and tractors weighing over 4,000 pounds unloaded.

-The use of overweight vehicles requires careful consideration on the New York State legal system.
+The use of overweight vehicles requires careful consideration of the New York State legal system.
 You need to be careful, not only on the road.
-If after reading this you still have any questions about your status or how much you are required to pay, simply reach out to your local NY traffic attorney.
+If after reading this you still have any questions about your status or how much you are required to pay, simply reach out to your local New York traffic attorney.

 Other Traffic Violations We Handle